Complaints about regulatory activity

 • If you are a business owner and your complaint concerns HSE's regulatory activities of a higher hazard workplace or activity you operate, for example where there is a permissioning or licensing regime in place, then there are specific routes to raise your concerns with us.

-• If you have contact with us and are unhappy with the way we have dealt with you, we want to know.
+• If you have contact with us and are unhappy with the way we have dealt with you, if there were unreasonable delays on our part, if we have not followed our own policies or processes or if you feel a member of our staff has not acted appropriately we want to know.
 We want to put things right, and we always welcome suggestions to help us improve our performance.

-• If an inspector has given you written advice and required you to take action to put matters right (but has not served an enforcement notice) and you disagree, then in the first instance you should discuss this with them.
+• If an inspector or other regulator has written to you and required you to take action (but has not served an enforcement notice) and you disagree, then in the first instance you should discuss this with them.

 • If you cannot sort out the problem with the person you have been dealing with, ask them for the name of their manager (letters from us will also give this information).
 You can then ask to speak, or if you prefer, write to them.
-They will certainly investigate your complaint and tell you what they are going to do about it.
-Most complaints are settled in this way, very often immediately, if this is not the case, we always aim to respond within ten working days.
+They will look into the matter and tell you what they are going to do about it.
+Most issues are settled in this way, very often immediately, if this is not the case, we always aim to respond within ten working days.

-Having raised the matter with the manager first, if you are still not satisfied then you have some alternative routes to seek resolution either by:
+Having raised the matter with the manager first, if you are still not satisfied then you can seek resolution by continuing with HSE's complaint process.

 Your initial choice does not preclude you from pursuing the other route at a later stage.

-Complain about regulatory advice and a Local Authority
+Complain about regulatory activity and a Local Authority

 • If you wish to challenge a formal enforcement notice that has been served on you by a Local Authority inspector (ie an Improvement notice or Prohibition Notice) then there is a specified legal process you must follow.
 You should have been notified of this when the notice was served.
 You must make any appeal promptly because there are strict time limits.